 Section 2.
-Employee List.
-The State shall require the Fiscal Intermediaries to provide to the Union on a pay period basis, in a sortable electronic format, the following information on Individual Providers:
+Individual Provider List.
+The State shall require the Fiscal Intermediaries who provide PCA Choice, CSG, and CDCS services to provide to the Union on a pay period basis, in a sortable electronic format, the following information on Individual Providers:

-- 1) full name, with separate fields for first and last names; - 2) full home address, with separate fields for address, city, state, and zip code; - 3) unique Individual Provider ID number;

-- hours paid in the previous pay period; - 5) hourly wage rate (or rates, if providing services to multiple recipients); - 6) gross pay in the previous pay period; - 7) Fiscal Intermediary name and mailing address; - 8) PTO account balance; - 9) amount of dues deducted in previous pay period; and - 10) any other Individual Provider information in accordance with state law.
+- 1) full name, with separate fields for first and last names; - 2) full home address, with separate fields for address, city, state, and zip code; - 3) telephone number; - 4) unique Individual Provider ID number; - 5) hours paid in the previous pay period; - 6) hourly wage rate (or rates, if providing services to multiple recipients); - 7) gross pay in the previous pay period; - 8) Fiscal Intermediary name and mailing address; - 9) PTO account balance; - 10) amount of dues deducted in previous pay period; and - 11) any other Individual Provider information in accordance with state law.

-The State will denote those Individual Providers who began providing services during the previous pay period with the same information and in the same format as the others described above.
-The State will also send to the Union each pay period a list of Individual Providers who were terminated during the pay period.
+The State shall require the Fiscal Intermediaries who provide PCA Choice, CSG, and CDCS services to denote those Individual Providers who began providing services during the previous pay period with the same information and in the same format as the others described above.
+The State shall also require the Fiscal Intermediaries who provide PCA Choice, CSG, and CDCS services to send to the Union each pay period a list of Individual Providers who were terminated during the pay period.